Setup

 Return to your Visual Studio Code Terminal window.

 Verify Ansible was installed by checking the version.
-You'll be working with Ansible release 9.1.0.
+You'll be working with Ansible Core 2.18.12.

 ansible --version